 see below for Harvard Divinity School web page

 As in Bagan, the Buddha figures here, while exhibiting the required characteristics of a Buddha – the elongated ears, the stylized bump (ushnisha) on top of the head, etc. – are often not skillfully done.
-In the end, they are here, not because of their artistic merit, but because they bring merit to those who paid for them or installed them here.
-I reminded myself that this is not primarily an art gallery or a museum – it is first and foremost a living place of pilgrimage for Buddhist believers.
+Ultimately, they are here not because of their artistic merit but because they bring merit to those who paid for them or installed them here.
+I reminded myself that this is not primarily an art gallery or a museum – it is, first and foremost, a living place of pilgrimage for Buddhist believers.

-And now there were a number of the unusual mudras all in close proximity.
+And now there were a number of the unusual mudras all nearby.
 Below are a couple of other examples of the unusual hand gesture.
-When I returned home further research turned up an explanation.
+When I returned home, further research turned up an explanation.
 See below for the quote that made sense of it all!